thomazjunior/thomazjunior/README.md

 <h3 align="center">Full Stack Developer from [Portugal/Porto] </h3>

 ❤️ I prefer React on the frontend and Node.js with MySQL, MongoDB, and PostgreSQL on the backend.
-🤔 I'm currently working on Kubernetes with edge computing.

 ✨ I study: React, Kubernetes, Rust, Node.js